aws-samples/aws-hpc-recipes/recipes/pcs/nice_dcv/README.md

 # Download the install script (from this recipe's assets)
 curl -O https://aws-hpc-recipes.s3.us-east-1.amazonaws.com/main/recipes/pcs/nice_dcv/assets/install-relion.sh
 chmod +x install-relion.sh

-# Run the installer (uses Spack for deps, builds Relion from source)
-sudo ./install-relion.sh
 ```

-### CUDA architecture selection
+### Run the installer

+Before running the installer, check for the best CUDA version to use.
 The `--cuda-arch` flag should match your GPU instance type.

 If omitted, the script attempts auto-detection.

 | Instance Family | GPU | CUDA Architecture |